Year of Call: 2012

 Assisted Jennifer Haywood on Kingston Smith v Morrey, on abuse of process and the proper construction of a partnership agreement.

-Specialist contributor to The Law of Limited Liability Partnerships (4th edition) by John Whittaker and John Machell QC.
+Specialist contributor to The Law of Limited Liability Partnerships (4th and 5th editions)

-Acting for a defendant solicitors' firm in a claim alleging that the drafting of a contract resulted in losses of over £20 million.
+Jomast Property & Finance Limited v Muckle LLP: Acting for a defendant solicitors' firm in a claim alleging that the drafting of a contract resulted in losses of over £100 million (led by Philip Jones KC).

 Advised on potential claims against solicitors and accountants where significant tax liabilities arising from a historic Employee Benefit Trust were discovered following the acquisition of a company.